 PH390 MPH Project Planning (1 credit units)

 This course allows students to formulate a preliminary project proposal for their MPH Project.
 Students will apply the knowledge and skills acquired during the first year curriculum to shape and focus a tentative project proposal and implementation plan.
 Evaluation is based upon successful completion of a draft proposal.
-(Pass/Fail only)
+(Pass/No pass only)

 Semester 3: Advanced Methodology